abhishek-kumar-code/Redfish_Public/Specification.md

 Resource types defined by this specification shall be referenced in JSON documents using the full (versioned) namespace name.

-NOTE: Refer to the [Security](#security) clause for security implications of Data Model & Schema
+NOTE: Refer to the [Security](#security) clause for security implications of Data Model and Schema

 ### Common naming conventions